ianstormtaylor/slate/docs/reference/plugins/core.md

 ### `onPaste`

 When the user pastes content into the editor, the core plugin handles all pastes of type `text` and `html` as plain text, and does nothing for pastes of type `files`.

+### `onSelect`

+When the user makes a new selection in the DOM, the core plugin updates that selection in Slate's internal data model, re-rendering if it needs to.

 ### `renderNode`